Where Are You? I'm Here

 Where Are You?
 I'm Here (Dove siete?
-Io sono qui) is a 1993 Italian drama film directed by Liliana Cavani.

-The film entered the 50th Venice International Film Festival, where Anna Bonaiuto won the Volpi Cup for best supporting actress.
-For her role Chiara Caselli was awarded with a Nastro d'Argento for Best Actress and a Grolla d'oro in the same category.
+Io sono qui) is an Italian drama film directed by Liliana Cavani.
+It was screened at the 50th Venice International Film Festival, where Anna Bonaiuto was awarded as best supporting actress.

 Plot

 Fausto's mother refuses to accept the fact that her child is deaf and refuses to send him to a special school where he can learn sign language.
 His aunt, though, teaches him to communicate and helps him find a place among a group of deaf-mutes.
 He meets and falls in love with Elena.
 To their parents' concern, the two find love with each other until a set of difficulties leads them to see their lives in a different light.